PhilipYip1988/python-notebooks/anaconda/windows/conda.md

 |conda-forge|community channel maintained by developers|
 |main|channel maintained by the Anaconda company|

 The main channel also known as conda or anaconda is the channel maintained by the Anaconda company.
-These packages are tested by the Anaconda company for compatability with the Anaconda Python distribution.
+These packages are tested by the Anaconda company for compatibility with the Anaconda Python distribution.
 As the Anaconda company only test commonly used datascience libraries and it takes time for testing, there are less packages available in the main channel and the package that they have may not be the latest version.

 ## The base Python Environment